Seasonal Crafts

 Directions:

-1. Following the written directions on the pattern pieces, cut your shapes out of the felt colors listed.
+1. Cut the pattern pieces from the felt colors listed.

 Squirrel Step 1

-2. Decorate your acorn hat to look a little more acorn-y using three strands of Pumpkin floss (DMC 976).
-I embroidered little “V”s on one side of each of the 3 Acorn Hat (A) pieces.
+2. Using three strands of DMC 976, decorate the acorn hat by embroidering little “V”s on one side of each of the three Acorn Hat (A) pieces.

 Squirrel Step 2

-3. Assemble the hat using 3 strands of Brown floss (DMC 938).
-With wrong sides together sew two of the hat pieces together along one edge.
-Next sew the third piece to the open sides of the first two pieces, again with wrong sides together.
+3. Assemble the hat using three strands of DMC 938.
+With wrong sides together, sew two of the hat pieces together along one edge.
+Sew the third piece to the open sides of the first two pieces, again with wrong sides together.
 Finger press the seams open flat.

 Squirrel Step 3

-4. To sew the squirrel use 3 strands of Nutmeg floss (DMC 434).
-The squirrel’s head is made up of 3 pieces, two Head Sides (B) and the Head Gusset (C).
+4. To sew the squirrel, use three strands of DMC 434.
+The squirrel’s head is made of three pieces, two Head Sides (B) and the Head Gusset (C).
 The first step is to sew the two side pieces together along the front edge.

 Squirrel Step 4